acidtango/our-shells/README.md

-# our-shells
+# Shell config vault

-This is where we share our shell configurations
+Here you'll find some examples of how we configure our shells of choice.